sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day1/index.md

 martial arts organization, all of the techniques are the same, so that was not an issue for me.

-{{< figure
-      src="./images/restelo.jpg"
-      link="./images/restelo.jpg"
-      target="_blank"
+{{<figure
+  src="images/restelo.jpg"
   title="The teen/adult class at STAT Restelo"
   caption="I thoroughly enjoyed the workout, and everyone was very welcoming and gracious to me despite not knowing any Portuguese."
 >}}

 I thoroughly enjoyed training in another country with members of the same